phalcon/blog/_posts/2020-02-15-phalcon-v4-0-4-released.md

 [Github Tag](https://github.com/phalcon/cphalcon/releases/tag/v4.0.4)

-This release focused mostly on bug fixes reported by the community, as well as some maintenance tasks.
+This release focused mostly on bug fixes reported by the community, as our testing suite and release tasks.

 We have started utilizing more [GitHub Actions](https://github.com/phalcon/cphalcon/actions) in order to streamline our release process.
 At the moment, every release takes between 2-3 hours with a lot of manual checks from the team to ensure that everything is OK.